 So you want to build your own DIY catio huh?

-You’ve check out the range of pre-made catio kits and decided you want something a bit more custom made for your space and cat?
+You’ve checked out the range of pre-made catio kits and decided you want something a bit more custom made for your space and cat?

 Or perhaps you just prefer building things yourself instead of buying flat pack kits?